Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 This interesting plant can add variety and color to your collection, yet the level of bromeliad plant care required is similar to that required by cacti and succulents.

-In this article, we will answer some of the common questions regarding this interesting Bromeliad plant, its care, and maintenance and share some pictures of Neoregelia bromeliad plants found over on Pinterest and Flickr.
+In this article, we will answer some of the common questions regarding this interesting Bromeliad plant, provide plant care tips, maintenance and share some pictures of Neoregelia bromeliad plants found over on Pinterest and Flickr.

 What Are Bromeliad Plants?